08 Aug Richard and Matilda Creaghe, Their Life and Times

 Now is a good time to explore just what religion – Catholic or Protestant – the family followed.
 In 1813 a neighbor in the Golden area, Denys Scully described Richard “as a convert Creole”.
 What he meant was that he felt Richard was a “person of European descent born in the West Indies” who converted from Catholicism to the Anglican faith.
 Scully further stated that Richard’s father, John Creaghe, Richard, “had lived and died a Catholic” (Marnane, p.
 172).
 As we will see Richard lived and died a Protestant.
 So, when did conversion occur?
 Anne was born in 1747, possibly in Massachusetts.
 In the early years of the colony, Catholicism was actually illegal, but there were small pockets of believers.
 It was not until the 1770’s that they were tolerated and the first Catholic parish was not formed until 1789 (Wiki.).
-On her death, Anne was buried XXX It seems she was Protestant.
+On her death, Anne was buried a Protestant.
 Also, the predominant religion in Sint Eustatius was the Protestant Dutch Reform Church.
 Perhaps this all led to children being raised Protestant.
 There were certainly advantages to being Protestant when Richard moved to Ireland in 1788.

 It is clear that in the early 1780’s Richard’s parents were making plans to move to Ireland in that John purchased the Burren Estate in late 1784 or early 1785.
 This was to become their future home, Castle Park (P.C.
 Papers).